raineorshine/npm-check-updates/README.md

     ncu --cooldown [n]
     ncu -c [n]

-Delay upgrades to newer dependency versions that have been released within the specified cooldown period (in days).
-By default, this option is disabled and all eligible upgrades are considered regardless of release date.
+Reduce the risk of installing compromised packages by delaying updates to newly published versions.
+The cooldown option sets a minimum number of days that must pass after a version is published before ncu will consider it for upgrade.

 Example:

-Suppose your project depends on version 1.0.0 of a package, and the following versions are available:
+Imagine your project uses version 1.0.0 of a package, and these versions are available:

 - 1.0.0 Released 60 days ago
 - 1.1.0 Released 45 days ago
 - 1.2.0 Released 20 days ago
 - 1.3.0 Released 10 days ago

 If you run: